EthanRutherford/lazy-iter/README.md

 an iterator which walks back through in reverse order.

 `sort` must similarly consume the sequence first.
-However, it still lazily sorts the consumed list by performing a quicksort, recursing to the left first, and returning items as they become sorted.
+However, it still lazily sorts the consumed list by performing a heapSort; heapifying the full list, and returning items by popping them from the resulting heap.

 `shift` is an odd case, not necessarily unlazy, but it returns the first item of the sequence, as opposed a new sequence, leaving the initial sequence only